ropensci/roweb3/content/blog/2026-01-15-new-maintainer/index.md

 ## Make the package contributor-friendly

 If you want to attract contributors who can become maintainers in the short- or long-term, your package needs to be **approachable**.
-Our [Dev Guide has an entire chapter on making packages contributor-friendly](https://devguide.ropensci.org/maintenance_collaboration.html) and we also have a Community Call ["Set Up Your Package to Foster a Community"](https://ropensci.org/commcalls/apr2021-pkg-community/), but here are some key points to consider.
+Our [Dev Guide has an entire chapter on making packages contributor-friendly](https://devguide.ropensci.org/maintenance_collaboration.html) and we also have a Community Call ["Set Up Your Package to Foster a Community"](/commcalls/apr2021-pkg-community/).
+Essentially, here are some key points to consider.

 Ask yourself: